 Know that everyone you are going to deal with for the next few months of transition may have a touch of COVID-19 brain -- even you.
-Neuroscientist Hilke Plassman coined the phrase "COVID-19 brain" to describe how the area of the brain responsible for complex planning, working memory and analytical thinking is swamped with ambiguous signals.
+Neuroscientist Hilke Plassmann coined the phrase "COVID-19 brain" to describe how the area of the brain responsible for complex planning, working memory and analytical thinking is swamped with ambiguous signals.
 This impacts our decision-making ability and leaves us with "a fragile, frazzled state that keeps our thoughts simultaneously on edge and unfocused."
-Expect decisions to take longer, and plan accordingly.
+Expect decisions to take longer and plan accordingly.

-2. Ask the right question.
+2. Ask the Right Question.

 Many of them know what they should be doing, but recognize they need the accountability a coach provides to get themselves to do it.
-For those who have stopped because they have a specific question about how TAP or VA benefits will work during COVID, the Department of Veterans Affairs has provided a series of specific answers for you.
+For those who have stopped because they have a specific question about how Transition Assistance Program (TAP) or VA benefits will work during COVID, the Department of Veterans Affairs has provided a series of specific answers for you.

 Just like you have COVID brain, the employers and hiring managers do, too, and it slows decision-making.
 Don't ruminate over what you will do if your perfect plan does not work out.
 Instead, use that magnificent mind of yours to actively work through several alternatives.

-4. Reframe the worst activity.
+4. Reframe the Worst Activity.

 Yet countless research studies show jobs come to us most likely from second- and third-level connections -- the network.
 But the network is not working like it did before.
 Psychologist Shauna Springer, co-author of "Beyond the Military," pointed out in an email that sheltering in place has left most people with a shrunken social life.

-Springer suggests that to combat the mental burden of sheltering in place, we can add a reminder in our phone to call someone we haven't contacted for weeks or months or years.
+Springer suggests that to combat the mental burden of sheltering in place, we can add a reminder in our phone to call someone we haven't contacted for weeks, months or years.
 Transitioning service members are not bothering people when they reach out right now.
 They are actually offering something their networks need.

 Transitioning service members like you are exactly what the world needs right now.
 You are a person who has spent your career making order from chaos.
 This is not new to you.
 Use the shared nature of the pandemic to align yourself with the world and think through how your learned skills can be of help in the outside world.

-You already know the basics of getting a job in the civilian world—resume, job listings, wear-a-tie, send-a-thank-you.
+You already know the basics of getting a job in the civilian world--resume, job listings, wear-a-tie, send-a-thank-you.
 But do you know the strategies that help someone with your level of military job experience get the right job faster?
 Our Master Classes offer strategies, skills, and secrets designed just for you.
 Best of all, they're FREE.
 Learn more now.